 SIP RPH signing is only performed by an authenticating NS/EP Service Provider (e.g., NS/EP Service Provider performing WPS and/or GETS authorization).

-An NS/EP Service Provider can use the same certificates for signing SIP RPH with “ETS” and “WPS” namespace parameters as they use for signing SHAKEN PASSPorTs, but is not required to do so.
+An NS/EP Service Provider can use the same certificates for signing SIP RPH with “ets” and “wps” namespace parameters as they use for signing “shaken” PASSporTs, but is not required to do so.

 Based on local policy, an NS/EP Service Provider may choose to honor NS/EP Priority Service calls without a signed RPH or process the calls with normal priority.